 Naturally, the hold on new accounts would help prevent Dragonfire’s bandwidth use from growing, at least in the dramatic way it had during the previous months.
 But how could I reduce bandwidth use?
 As a stopgap measure, I throttled back the rate at which the server responded to HTTP requests; this was effective in the short run, but had the undesirable side effect of slowing down accesses to the server.
 As the semester drew to a close and I headed for home, I continued to worry13 over the bandwidth problem, trying to find any way around what I had begun to realize was the only viable solution.

 That “only viable solution” was, of course, charging for service.
 Especially given the problems that had plagued Dragonfire over the past year, I knew that any attempt to charge would be greeted coldly.
-(I had conducted an informal poll over the summer regarding the then-hypothetical possibility of charging fees, and nine out of ten who replied had had no objection; but the number of replies was only a fraction of Dragonfire’s userbase at the time, which itself was insignificant compared to the 5,000 users who inhabited Dragonfire now.)
+(I had conducted an informal poll over the summer regarding the then-hypothetical possibility of charging fees, and most of those who replied had had no objection; but the number of replies was only a fraction of Dragonfire’s userbase at the time, which itself was insignificant compared to the 5,000 users who inhabited Dragonfire now.)
 As I headed back to start the spring semester of my second year of college, I thought over all the steps I would need to work through in order to make the transition.

 I had already discussed with my network provider the possibility of colocating the Dragonfire server, and while I hadn’t signed the actual contract yet, I had the information I needed on that end: the price of connectivity, $500 per month for the bandwidth Dragonfire required.
 I added to that the rough cost of equipment addition and replacement, factored in taxes, and came up with a rough figure of $10,000 per year in total costs.14 (To a simple college student like myself, it was quite startling to realize that I would soon be dealing in four- and five-figure amounts on a regular basis.)
 So the critical question was how to balance the equation on the other side: How many users would be willing to pay—and what would I have to charge them?